OpenCALTeam/OpenCAL-user-guide/opencal-user-guide.md

-First of all - from a XCA modeling point of view - note that only the topographic altitude and the debris thickness are now considered as model’s substates (lines 25-28, 147-148), as the four outflows substates are no longer needed.
+First of all - from a XCA modeling point of view - note that only the topographic altitude and the debris thickness are now considered as modelâ€™s substates (lines 25-28, 147-148), as the four outflows substates are no longer needed.
 Moreover, the number of elementary process now considered is two (lines 143-144), instead of three for the previous versions of SciddicaT.